The third of the original 13 states of the Union.

-The first New Jersey (BB–16) was launched 10 November 1904 by Fore River Shipbuilding Company, Quincy, Mass.; sponsored by Mrs. William B. Kenney, daughter of Governor Franklin B. Murphy of New Jersey; and commissioned 12 May 1906, Captain William W. Kimball in command.
+The first New Jersey (Battleship No. 16) was laid down on 2 April 1902 at Quincy, Mass., by the Fore River Ship and Engine Co.; launched on 10 November 1904 by Fore River Shipbuilding Company, Quincy, Mass.; sponsored by Mrs. William B. Kenney, daughter of Governor Franklin B. Murphy of New Jersey; and commissioned at the Boston [Mass.]
+Navy Yard on 12 May 1906, Capt.
+William W. Kimball in command.

 New Jersey's initial training in Atlantic and Caribbean waters was highlighted by her review by President Theodore Roosevelt in Oyster Bay during September 1906, and by her presence at Havana, Cuba, from 21 September through 13 October to protect American lives and property threatened by the Cuban Insurrection.
 From 15 April to 14 May 1907 she lay in Hampton Roads representing the Navy at the Jamestown Exposition.

-In company with fifteen other battleships and six attendant destroyers, New Jersey cleared Hampton Roads 16 December 1907, her rails manned and her guns crashing a 21–gun salute to President Roosevelt, who watched from Mayflower this beginning of the dramatic cruise of the Great White Fleet.
-The international situation required a compelling exhibition of the strength of the United States; this round-the-world cruise was to provide one of the most remarkable illustrations of the ability of seapower to keep peace without warlike action.
-Not only was a threatened conflict with Japan averted, but notice was served on the world that the United States had come of age, and was an international power which could make its influence felt in any part of the world.
+In company with fifteen other battleships and six attendant destroyers, New Jersey cleared Hampton Roads on 16 December 1907, her rails manned and her guns firing a 21-gun salute to President Roosevelt, who watched from the converted yacht Mayflower that beginning of the dramatic cruise of the Great White Fleet.
+The international situation required a compelling exhibition of the strength of the United States; that round-the-world cruise was to provide one of the most remarkable illustrations of the ability of seapower to keep peace without warlike action.
+Not only was a threatened conflict with Japan averted, but notice was served on the world that the United States had come of age, and was an international power that could make its influence felt in any part of the world.

-Commanded first by Rear Admiral Robley D. Evans, and later by Rear Admiral Charles S. Sperry, the fleet laid its course for Trinidad and Rio de Janeiro, then rounded Cape Horn.
-After calling in Punta Arenas, Valparaiso and Callao, the battleships made a triumphant return to the United States at San Francisco.
-On 7 July 1908 the fleet sailed west, bound for Hawaii, Auckland, and three Australian ports; Sydney, Melbourne, and Albany.
-Each city seemed to offer a more enthusiastic reception for the American sailors and their powerful ships than had the last, but tension and rumor of possible incident made the arrival in Tokyo Bay 18 October unique among the cruise’s calls.
+Commanded first by Rear Adm.
+Robley D. "Fighting Bob" Evans, and later by Rear Adm.
+Charles S. Sperry, the fleet laid its course for Trinidad and Rio de Janeiro, then rounded Cape Horn.
+After calling at Punta Arenas, Valparaiso and Callao, the battleships made a triumphant return to the United States at San Francisco.
+On 7 July 1908 the fleet sailed west, bound for Hawaii, Auckland, and three Australian ports: Sydney, Melbourne, and Albany.
+Each city seemed to offer a more enthusiastic reception for the American sailors and their powerful ships than had the last, but tension and rumor of possible incident made the arrival in Tokyo Bay on 18 October unique among the cruise's calls.

 Immediately it was clear that no special precautions had been necessary; nowhere during the cruise did the men of New Jersey and her sisters meet with more expression of friendship, both through elaborately planned entertainment and spontaneous demonstration.
 The President observed with satisfaction this accomplishment of his greatest hope for the cruise: "The most noteworthy incident of the cruise was the reception given to our fleet in Japan."

-The Great White Fleet sailed on to Amoy, returned briefly to Yokohama, then held target practice in the Philippines before beginning the long homeward passage 1 December.
-The battleships passed through the Suez Canal 4 January 1909, called at Port Said, Naples and Villefranche, and left Gibraltar astern 6 February.
-In one of the last ceremonial acts of his presidency, Theodore Roosevelt reviewed the Great White Fleet as it went up to anchor in Hampton Roads 22 February.
+The Great White Fleet sailed on to Amoy, returned briefly to Yokohama, then held target practice in the Philippines before beginning the long homeward passage on 1 December.
+The battleships passed through the Suez Canal on 4 January 1909, called at Port Said, Naples and Villefranche, and left Gibraltar astern on 6 February.
+In one of the last ceremonial acts of his presidency, Theodore Roosevelt reviewed the Great White Fleet as it stood in to anchor in Hampton Roads on 22 February.

-Aside from a period out of commission in reserve at Boston from 2 May 1910 until 15 July 1911, New Jersey carried out a normal pattern of drills and training in the Western Atlantic and Caribbean, carrying midshipmen of the United States Naval Academy in the summers of 1912 and 1913.
-With Mexican political turmoil threatening American interests, New Jersey was ordered to the Western Caribbean in the fall of 1913 to provide protection.
-On 21 April 1914, as part of the the 1969 firing on targets in Vietnam. force commanded by Rear Admiral Frank F. Fletcher, following Mexican refusal to apologize for an insult to American naval forces at Tampico, sailors and marines landed at Vera Cruz and took possession of the city and its customs house until changes in the Mexican government made evacuation possible.
-New Jersey sailed from Vera Cruz 13 August, observed and reported on troubled conditions in Santo Domingo and Haiti, and reached Hampton Roads 9 October.
+Aside from a period out of commission in reserve at Boston (2 May 1910 - 15 July 1911), New Jersey carried out a normal pattern of drills and training in the Western Atlantic and Caribbean, carrying midshipmen of the U.S. Naval Academy in the summers of 1912 and 1913.
+With Mexican political turmoil threatening American interests, however, New Jersey was ordered to the Western Caribbean in the fall of 1913 to provide protection.
+On 21 April 1914, as part of the force commanded by Rear Adm.
+Frank Friday Fletcher, following Mexican refusal to apologize for an insult to American naval forces at Tampico, sailors and marines landed at Vera Cruz and took possession of the city and its customs house until changes in the Mexican government made evacuation possible.
+New Jersey sailed from Vera Cruz on 13 August, then observed and reported on troubled conditions in Santo Domingo and Haiti, and ultimately reached Hampton Roads on 9 October.
 Until the outbreak of World War I, she returned to her regular operations along the east coast and in the Caribbean.